Yandy Díaz Player Props: Rays vs. White Sox

-The Tampa Bay Rays, including Yandy Diaz and his .634 slugging percentage over his past 10 games, battle starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Tampa Bay Rays, including Yandy Diaz (.488 on-base percentage in past 10 games, 68 points above season-long percentage), take on starting pitcher Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his last game, he racked up three hits (going 3-for-5 with a home run and an RBI) against the White Sox.
+In his last game, he reached base in both of his plate appearances against the White Sox.

 Yandy Díaz Game Info & Props vs. the White Sox